Solvers#

 Single session training with a symmetric encoder.

-This solver assumes that reference, positive and negative samples are processed by the same features encoder.
+This solver assumes that reference, positive and negative samples are processed by the same features encoder and that a single session is provided to that encoder.

 - get_embedding(data)#